juev/awesome-stars/README.md

 ## Emacs Lisp

+- [prelude](https://github.com/bbatsov/prelude) - Prelude is an enhanced Emacs 25.1+ distribution that should make your experience with Emacs both more pleasant and more powerful.
+- [crux](https://github.com/bbatsov/crux) - A Collection of Ridiculously Useful eXtensions for Emacs
 - [dotfiles](https://github.com/chshersh/dotfiles) - :computer: Configuration files
 - [rust-mode](https://github.com/rust-lang/rust-mode) - Emacs configuration for Rust
 - [haskell-mode](https://github.com/haskell/haskell-mode) - Emacs mode for Haskell